 The grace period for Lancaster General Health’s plan extends from January 1 to March 15 following the end of the Plan Year.
 You have until April 30th after the Plan Year ends to request reimbursement for expenses incurred during the grace period.

-QTAs allow employees to set aside funds for eligible transit (pre-tax) and parking (post-tax) expenses; governed by IRC Section 132.
+QTAs allow employees to set aside funds for eligible transit (pre-tax) and parking (pre-tax) expenses; governed by IRC Section 132.
 Parking accounts and transit accounts are separate and funds cannot be transferred from one to the other.
 Transit and/or parking benefits are limited to employee expenses only: Reimbursement is not allowed for spouse or dependent transit or parking expenses.